 Created in 1906, the Richmond School District is the 5th largest school district among 60 in the province of British Columbia.
 Richmond students consistently exhibit unmatched levels of achievement demonstrated through consistently high graduation rates, provincial government examination results, scholarships, and university entrance acceptance rates.

-The Richmond International Student Programs offers international students of all ages a wide variety of challenging and exciting study options throughout the year:
+The Richmond International Education offers international students of all ages a wide variety of challenging and exciting study options throughout the year:

 The Richmond School District has extensive experience in supporting students that are English Language Learners (ELL).
 Across Canada, Richmond is considered the leading school district in the development of ELL curriculum and assessment.
 International students in Richmond have been very successful in obtaining English fluency while at the same time, completing their secondary schooling with excellent grades.

 International students benefit from the extensive and diverse range of course options available to them in Richmond.
 In addition to core curricular academic courses – English, Mathematics, Science, and Social Studies– international students can also choose from a variety of elective courses including: Modern Languages, Physical Education, Technology, Information Technology, Visual and Performing Arts, Music, Recording Studio Technology, Desktop Publishing, and Computer-Aided Design & Drafting (CADD).

 Specialty programs provide international students with opportunities for advanced enrichment.
 In Richmond, international students can participate in the following specialty programs: International Baccalaureate (IB) Senior Years Program (IB-SYP); International Baccalaureate Middle Years Program (IB-SYP);Advanced Placement (AP) in the Sciences, Mathematics, Modern Languages, English, and Theatre Arts.
 Academies are offered for Table Tennis, Golf, and Soccer.